ahawker/personal-site/_posts/writings/2020-02-12-snowplow-fargate-permissions.md

 ### Elasticsearch Loader

-[^es-loader-docs]

 The ES loader and S3 loaders are nearly identical, expect we trade an S3 bucket sink for an Elasticsearch cluster.

-[^es-loader-docs]: {-}
-  Check out the official [technical docs](https://github.com/snowplow/snowplow/wiki/elasticsearch-loader-setup) for more details about the es loader.
+I highly recommend checking out the official [technical docs](https://github.com/snowplow/snowplow/wiki/elasticsearch-loader-setup) for more details about the es loader.

-[^state-table-docs]

-KCL uses an AWS DynamoDB table to manage state of the consumer (leases, checkpoints, etc).
-This means that our Snowplow loader also requires all permissions necessary to manage this state table.
+Similar to the enricher and S3 loader, the AWS Kinesis Client library (KCL) is also used, so we will need to include permissions for the DynamoDB state table and Cloudwatch permissions as well.

 ```json